xiyuzhai-husky-lang/husky/README.md

 The primary focus is the language frontend design.
 In a long time, Husky will rely on Rust/Zig/C/Cpp for compilation so that we don't need to spend too much time in dealing with IRGen.

+# Core Belief

+The core belief is the existence of a strongly explainable program (as explainable as the software we wrote) for a range of AI problems, including computer vision, natural language processing.
+And Husky is designed to be the language to write that program.

+Now "explainability" is important for two reasons:

+- allows people to collaborate
+- allows task specific optimization

 # About Development

 This project was created by and is currently maintained solo by Xiyu Zhai, a Phd in MIT EECS, whose primary background is actually in pure math and has just programmed intensively for the last two years.
 So please help, smart people!